kanisterio/kanister/docs/tutorials/tutorial_with_repositoryserver.rst

     Normal  Ended Phase      3s    Kanister Controller  Completed phase bringupPod Normal  Update Complete  2s    Kanister Controller  Updated ActionSet 'restore-backup-rlcnp-g5h65' Status->complete

-Lets check if the data was restored successfully.
-We should see the ``time.log`` file that was removed before performing restore
+It is necessary to verify if the data has been successfully restored.
+The presence of the ``time.log`` file, which was removed prior to the restore process, should confirm the successful restoration.

 .. code-block:: bash